 Letter Writing Club

 Writing letters is often the best form of communication between children and their incarcerated parents.
 It is less expensive and allows both the child and parent to think through what they want to say to each other.
-Angel Tree offers a letter writing kit you can order to help facilitate the process.
+Angel Tree offers a letter writing kit below to help facilitate the process.
 Consider using the kit during a back-to-school event or Angel Tree Party.
 Be sure to obtain each parent’s Department of Corrections (DOC) number and mailing address for the facility, and find out what rules the prison has on sending mail.
 For example, some facilities allow photographs to be sent while others don’t.
-Call 1-800-55-ANGEL to request our Letter Writing Kit to help you start a letter writing club at your church.

 Start a Support Group for Children and/or their Caregivers